New York (state): Native American history

 Prior to European settlement, New York was dominated by Iroquoian (purple) and Algonquian (red) tribes.

-The Native American tribes in what is now New York were predominantly Iroquois and Algonquian.
+The Native American tribes in what is now New York were predominantly Haudenosaunee and Algonquian.
 Long Island was divided roughly in half between the Algonquian Wampanoag and Lenape peoples.
 The Lenape also controlled most of the region surrounding New York Harbor.
 North of the Lenape was a third Algonquian nation, the Mohicans.
-Starting north of them, from east to west, were two Iroquoian nations: the Mohawk—part of the original Iroquois Five Nations, and the Petun.
+Starting north of them, from east to west, were two Iroquoian nations: the Mohawk—part of the original Five Nations of the Haudenosaunee, and the Petun.
 South of them, divided roughly along Appalachia, were the Susquehannock and the Erie.

 Many of the Wampanoag and Mohican peoples were caught up in King Philip's War, a joint effort of many New England tribes to push Europeans off their land.
-After the death of their leader, Chief Philip Metacomet, most of those peoples fled inland, splitting into the Abenaki and the Schaghticoke.
+After the death of their leader, Chief Philip Metacomet, most of those peoples fled inland, splitting into the Abenaki and the Schaghticoke peoples.
 Many of the Mohicans remained in the region until the 1800s, however, a small group known as the Ouabano migrated southwest into West Virginia at an earlier time.
 They may have merged with the Shawnee.

 The Mohawk and Susquehannock were the most militaristic.
 Trying to corner trade with the Europeans, they targeted other tribes.
-The Mohawk were also known for refusing white settlement on their land and discriminating against any of their people who converted to Christianity.
+The Mohawk were also known for refusing European settlement on their land and discriminating against any of their people who converted to Christianity.
 They posed a major threat to the Abenaki and Mohicans, while the Susquehannock briefly conquered the Lenape in the 1600s.
 The most devastating event of the century, however, was the Beaver Wars.